milostomic/implementation-guides/netverify/portal-settings.md

 ### Images

-Add a **Header image** for each locale to brand your Netverify page.
+Add a **Header image** for each locale to brand your ID Verification page.

 Add a **Success image** and **Error image** for each locale to be displayed on the Jumio default success and error pages when you do not specify your own **successUrl** and **errorUrl**.